If you create and send email newsletters regularly, you may be wondering how you can increase the number of people reading them.

 You compare how each version of your e-newsletter performs in terms of either opens or click throughs.

-You roll out the best-performing version to the remaining email addresses on your list.
+You roll out the best-performing version to the remaining email addresses on your list(depending on the tool you use, this can be done using automation).

 Multivariate testing versus A/B Testing